yxiao66666/DECO3801_The_R6/README.md

 Arty is a productivity tool specifically tailored for digital 2D art illustrators.
 It's a platform that allows artists to automate frequent, repetitive, and time-consuming tasks like reference searching, idea organisation and visualisation, while ensuring the creative process remains entirely in artist’s control.

+Link to our website host on UQ-Zone: [https://arty.uqcloud.net/](https://arty.uqcloud.net/)

 ## Main features

 Get a better idea of how our platform works from our explainer video [here](https://youtu.be/8cGWy8hhmNw)!